Skip to main content

 Calc TRY TOOL

-Drilling holes on a circuit board is not as easy as it sounds.
+Drilling holes in a circuit board is not as easy as it sounds.
 This requires great precision and should adhere to certain design rules.
 Let us have a look at these requirements for NPTH and PTH.

 Non-plated through-hole (NPTH)